-There continues to be a stark correlation between lowest RWM target setting and lowest submission of homework.
-The lower the target to lower the homework submission - this is the inverse of what is required to accelerate learning.
-Children with targets 'above ARE' submit homework mostly 100%.
-Children 'below ARE' submit mostly 45%.
+There is a stark correlation between RWM target setting and submission of homework.
+This is consistent from year to year.
+Children with targets 'above ARE' submit homework mostly 80%+.
+Children 'below ARE' submit mostly 40%.
+Effectively they are behind and the gap will increase exponentially.